English

 Reading

-At Leverton Primary School we believe that reading is an essential skill which enriches the lives of children above all else.
-We are committed to enabling children at Leverton primary to become lifelong readers.
-The heart of our strategy ensures that children learn to read effectively, leading them to read for pleasure.
-To foster this love of reading, we pair imaginative activities with high quality texts that provide appropriate challenge for children.
-We also follow our phonics scheme with fidelity, allowing all children to access books that they can decode.
-Our dedication to phonics allows children to keep up, rather than catch up.
+At Leverton Primary School, we believe that reading is an essential skill that enriches the lives of all children.
+We are committed to enabling children at Leverton Primary to become lifelong readers who reap the rewards that reading has to offer.
+The heart of our strategy ensures that children learn to read effectively, comprehending what they read and ultimately choosing to read for pleasure.
+To foster this love of reading, we pair imaginative activities with high quality texts that provide appropriate challenges for children.
+This begins in our Nursery and flows through to our leavers in Year 6.
+Additionally, our dedication to phonics allows children to keep up, rather than catch up throughout this journey.

 Reading Implementation:

-As a school we approach our reading lessons consistently as we follow a whole class guided reading format.
-Every year group has a guided reading style lesson each week.
-Within our guided reading lessons, we ensure that children are given opportunities to explore each reading skill (listed below), with a differentiated activity.
-All children are able to access the text through strategies such as pre-reading, re-reading, echo and choral reading.
-During echo and choral reading, teachers model how to read a piece of text with prosody and the class are given the chance to echo this.
-Children are also given opportunities within guided reading lessons to link their reading skills with their writing abilities, often asked to create a range of responses to a text.
+As a school, we approach our reading lessons consistently by following a whole class Guided Reading format.
+Every year group timetables Guided Reading lessons, ensuring that children are given opportunities to explore a range of reading skills.
+We use strategies such as ‘Mind’s Eye’ to ensure all children ‘turn on the TV in their mind’ before reading, allowing them to develop their comprehension of the text.
+All children can access the text through strategies such as pre-reading, re-reading, echo and choral reading.
+During echo and choral reading, teachers model how to read a piece of text with prosody and the class are given the chance to practice echoing this.
+Children are also given opportunities within Guided Reading lessons to link their reading skills with their writing abilities, often asked to create a range of responses to a text.

 Early Reading: